 Dangerous substances are substances that are explosive, oxidising, flammable, highly flammable, or extremely flammable.
 They require additional measures to manage.
 For more information on how to comply with guidance, please check the Health and Safety Executive website.

-The Fire Safety Order requires you to eliminate or reduce the risk as much as possible to people from the presence of these dangerous substances.
+The Regulatory Reform (Fire Safety) Order 2005 (as amended) requires you to eliminate or reduce the risk as much as possible to people from the presence of these dangerous substances.
 We recommend you seek specialist advice if you are not sure.

 We'll be running a webinar to discuss LFB & Businesses, what's important to keep your business safe, along with Q&A sessions